 Table 1 illustrates the studies utilized in managing lumbar disc herniation or radiculitis with caudal epidural injection (30-35).
-More recently another manuscript was published (36) which was not included in this analysis.
+Another manuscript was published (36) which was not included in this analysis.
 The only study included in Conn et al's (21) analysis by Manchikanti et al (30) was performed with fluoroscopic visualization.
+As illustrated in the updated table, which also includes the newer studies or excluded studies from Conn et al (21), show positive results, specifically when they were performed under fluoroscopy (30,31,37,39-42), whereas all the negative studies were performed without fluoroscopy including the most recent one by Iversen et al (38), which was performed with ultrasound with a multitude of flaws in their inclusion criteria and analysis, along with imaging.